-We have taken steps to strengthen our liquidity position and ensure we have ample flexibility to pursue strategic priorities, including utilizing our revolving credit facility, instituting an enterprise-wide headcount freeze and delaying or reducing non-critical projects.
-In March 2020, we drew down the full \$100 million available to us under our revolving credit facility as a precautionary measure due to the uncertainty associated with the COVID-19 pandemic.
-We have since repaid the entire balance drawn as of June 30, 2020 and continue to have the full amount available to us should we need it to invest in strategic initiatives.
+We have taken steps to strengthen our liquidity position and ensure we have ample flexibility to pursue strategic priorities, including utilizing our revolving credit facility, strictly managing our enterprise-wide employee headcount and delaying or reducing non-critical projects.
+We currently have the full \$100 million available to us under our revolving credit facility should we need it to invest in strategic initiatives.